Paisseon/paisseon/README.md

 - Violyn

 ### To-Do List 🗒
-- 「PowerCoupling」  Fix function hooking on arm64e, once that's done it will release :)
-- 「Satella Series」 Rewrite using PowerCoupling so Orion needn't be injected
+- 「Satella Series」 Rewrite using Jinx so Orion needn't be injected
-- 「Apollo Crack」   Rewrite using PowerCoupling because I wanna.
-This is waiting on just function hooking.
-Hopefully also fix jailed???
+- 「Satella Jailed」 Attempt to make a TrollStore-based decrypter with option to inject SatellaJailed
 - 「Ishtar」         Attempt to make Ishtar work jailed?
-Idk if it's possible.
+Idk if it's possible
-- 「Iridium」        Attempt to port Iridium to TrollStore... jailed decryption 😳
 - 「StarForge」      Successor to KOTOR 1 Mod Manager, will (eventually) include K2 support
 - 「Violyn」         Optimise the UI for its respective platforms and also fix some bad code
 - 「Reverie」        Try to add requested features, i.e., muting alarms and throttling CPU